Over 60% of calls to our Counselling Helpline services are from individuals experiencing mental health issues.

 Positive self-esteem comes from a combination of factors like recognising our own talents/strengths, being positive towards ourselves instead of being overly critical and accepting the positive feedback of friends and family.

 Further information on boosting self-esteem.

 Mental health is an ongoing process and challenge for all of us.
 Throughout life’s ups and downs our mental health will be challenged and as the statistics indicate, many of us will face it at some stage in our lives.

 But the statistics also prove you are not alone and organisations like The Spark Counselling are available to support you at every step from prevention to recovery.

 Counselling and support is available

-If mental illness or concerns about mental health are impacting on your relationships, talk to us about counselling options free on 0808 802 0050 or make an enquiry online.
+If mental illness or concerns about mental health are impacting on your relationships, talk to us about counselling options by making an enquiry online.